Black & White Ball Frequently Asked Questions

 If you have feedback regarding the playlist, please either mention it in the appropriate feedback threads or email us at email@example.com.
 Please be as specific as you can so we can improve our playlist in the future.

 If I have a comment or concern, how do I get in touch with someone in charge?

-The Black & White Ball department head and/or the department second in charge will be present during all lessons, the Decompression Dance Party, Stage Zero demonstrations, and the Black & White Ball itself.
-If you would like to speak with the Head or Seconds, you are welcome to ask any Black & White Ball staff members at the DJ booth to locate them.
+The Head and/or the Seconds of the Black & White Ball will be present during all lessons, the Decompression Dance Party, Stage Zero demonstrations, and the Black & White Ball itself.
+If you would like to speak with the Head or Seconds, you are welcome to ask any Black & White Ball staff members at the DJ booth to help you locate them.

 If you have additional feedback, please post in the appropriate feedback threads or email firstname.lastname@example.org.